generated: 2025-10-31 07:04:57

 • Carbon Emissions from Land Use Data: A Case Study of Taiwan Shou-Chi Chen, Ming Chuan University; Jing-Han Chen, ; and Wen-Yen Lin, Ming Chuan University

-• Modeling Warehouse Location Choice Considering Intra-firm Interactions Usman Ahmed, University of Tennessee Knoxville; and Carlos Rivera-Gonzalez, university of new mexico
+• Modeling Warehouse Location Choice Considering Intra-firm Interactions Usman Ahmed, University of Tennessee Knoxville; Carlos Rivera-Gonzalez, university of new mexico; and Matthew Roorda,

 • Whither logistics sprawl?
 Spatial dynamics of warehousing and distribution in California Genevieve Giuliano, University of Southern California; and Suela Lee, University of Southern California